mskorkowski/relm4-store/book/examples/02-todo/02-updating-store-view.md

 ### Pagination

 When you use pagination you reduce visible amount of data to value which are known to the store view.
 This way you we don't need to render all of the widgets from which most of them are not visible.
 Proper size of page, makes it human understandable and makes the application fast.
 You should use pagination when the amount of data in the store is much more then you can show on the screen (in most of the cases it means always).
+In this chapter we will focus on pagination.

 ### Filtering